USPTO Examiner SALVOZA M FRANCO G - Art Unit 1671

 Executive Summary

-Examiner SALVOZA, M FRANCO G works in Art Unit 1671 and has examined 100 patent applications in our dataset.
-With an allowance rate of 83.0%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 34 months.
+Examiner SALVOZA, M FRANCO G works in Art Unit 1671 and has examined 25 patent applications in our dataset.
+With an allowance rate of 60.0%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 49 months.

 Allowance Patterns

-Examiner SALVOZA, M FRANCO G's allowance rate of 83.0% places them in the 50% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner SALVOZA, M FRANCO G's allowance rate of 60.0% places them in the 20% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns